 The applicant has demonstrated that there are no sequentially preferable sites for the proposal.
-Overall, it is concluded that the impact of the proposal on the vitality and viability of Macclesfield town centre will be adverse but not significant adverse even in the worst case cumulative impact scenario given that the town centre remains vital and viable.
+Overall, it is concluded that the impact of the proposal on the vitality and viability of Macclesfield town centre will be adverse but not significant adverse even in the worst case cumulative impact scenario.
 This adverse impact has to be balanced against the benefits of the proposal such as regeneration of a derelict site and considered with all other material considerations such as compliance with the development plan in a planning balance exercise.

-The Councils Retail Consultant has advised that the proposal should be suitably conditioned to restrict the sale of goods as offered by the applicant.
+Both of the Council's Retail Consultant have advised that the proposal should be suitably conditioned to restrict the sale of goods as offered by the applicant.
 Subject to this, it is considered that it would be very difficult to defend a refusal on retail grounds at appeal.
 It is accepted that the town centre has declining vitality and viability but as the WYG study advises this can be addressed by the proposed retail and leisure investments in the centre which the proposal should not impact upon.
 The original 2011 WYG study identified out-of-centre retail developments as a key threat to the future vitality and viability of Macclesfield town centre (and especially clothing stores and household goods stores) but the 2016 study does not retain this advice which probably reflects the increasing diversification of the retail warehouse sector which is another reason why it would be difficult to defend a refusal at appeal on retail grounds.
 Owing to this, it is considered that the proposal is acceptable in this regard.